sustrik/250bpm/blog:163/blog.md

 In parliamentary elections in 2003, SVP gains 26.7% and Blocher demands a Federal Council seat for himself.

-And while, numerically, SVP has justified claim to the second seat, the Magic Formula was orginally intended to balance the forces on the left with the forces on the right.
+And while, numerically, SVP has justified claim to the second seat, the Magic Formula was originally intended to balance the forces on the left with the forces on the right.
 With the right-wing SVP getting a second seat at expense of the CVP the balance between right and left becomes 4:2, with centrist CVP, now having only a single seat, no longer being able to make a difference.

 There are other reasons not to vote for Blocher.
 In 1994, during a vote in the National Council, he voted not only for himself, but also pressed the button of his absent colleague.
 In 1999, he was convicted by court for his anti-Semitic statements.
 And in general, his authoritarian and uncompromising attitude directly clashes with the consensual way how the politics are done in Switzerland.